Belal-03/Digital-Image-Processing/README.md

 Assignment 1
-Obtain the images “LenaGray.jpg” and “PeppersGrey.jpg” from the assignment directory on MS Teams.
+Obtain the images “LenaGray.jpg” and “PeppersGrey.jpg”.
 Each image has 256 × 256 pixels and each pixel has 8 bits.
 a) Read and display the images.
 b) Define a new 256 × 256 image J as follows: the upper half of J, i.e., the first 128 rows, should be equal to the upper half of the Lena image.
 The lower half